nikhilsoni2210/Analytics/README.md

 # Analytics
-Projrcts that I have done throuout my academics.
+Projects that I have done throuout my academics.